-The Group fosters a risk aware culture and relies on this culture and the behaviours it delivers within the business for the risk framework to operate successfully.
+The Group fosters a risk aware culture and relies on its culture and behaviours within the business for the risk framework to operate successfully.
 The Group's risk aware culture is based upon the following principles:

-- Openness and transparency in how decisions are made and risks managed; - Significant decisions are aligned with strategy, capital targets, and expected returns, whilst considering the effects on the Group's reputation and customers; - Individuals with risk taking authorities act as a 'prudent person', and consider the impact of risk on the entire Group; - Managers own and manage the risks associated with the activities they are responsible for, and must aim to manage these without process errors; - Risk events are reported and addressed in good time, as it is recognised that no system of control is fail-safe; - Individuals make decisions within delegated authorities and management committees facilitate informed decision making on more complex matters; and - Risk committees are established as forums for the review and challenge of how risks are identified and managed, and for the agreement of risk appetite parameters.
+- Openness and transparency in how decisions are made, and risks are managed; - All significant decisions are aligned with the Group's strategy, capital targets, and expected returns, whilst considering the effects on the Group's reputation and customers; - Managers with risk taking authorities are expected to act as a 'prudent person', and make decisions in light of the impact of the risk on the entire Group; - Business managers own the risks and risk management processes associated with the activities they are responsible for, and must aim to manage these without process errors and perform regular assurance on their control design and operating effectiveness; - Risk events are reported and addressed in good time, as it is recognised that no system of control is fail-safe; - All employees actively contribute to managing risk in their roles and make decisions within delegated authorities.
+Management committees facilitate informed decision making on more complex matters; and - Risk committees are forums for managers to review and challenge how we identify and manage key risks, and for the agreement of extensions or limitations of risk appetites.